Vishwanath2001/IMG-processing-J-comp-/README.md

 * By default it will be installed in many version if not go ahead and run main.m
 * you will get a error saying to install the required tools.
 Go ahead and install it
 * That's it you should be able to run the program
+* to change the ```input image``` in main.m in line 4 you can change it
+* make use of test images availaible in this repo code section